Skip to content

 Holochain ecosystem

 A generic Valueflows backend is being developed in Holochain, called hREA.
 Information can be found on the hREA website, on hREA github, chat in discord. hREA exposes the Valueflows graphql api for UI/UX apps to build on.
-Blog entry here.
-(The core is stable for beta use, but it is missing a few features.)
+Blog entry here, hAppenings newsletter here.
+(The core is stable for beta use, but it is missing a few features on the edges.)

 Some of the UI/UX apps being built on hREA are

-Carbon Farm Network, organized by New York Textile Lab is a supply chain network that connects designers to fiber producers and mills to help grow an economically diverse textile supply ecosystem.
-They are featured on this Holochain Ecosystem video.
+• Carbon Farm Network, organized by New York Textile Lab is a supply chain network that connects designers to fiber producers and mills to help grow an economically diverse textile supply ecosystem.
+They are featured on this older Holochain Ecosystem video.
+This Plan from Recipes feature video gives a detailed look at the progress headed into the 2025 season.
 (In process.)

-Sensorica, an open value network in Montreal, is just starting design on a new version of their NRP software, which was used as one input for Valueflows.
+• Sensorica, an open value network in Montreal, is designing a new version of their Network Resouce Planning (NRP) software, which was used as one input for Valueflows.
+A proof-of-concept has been started.
 (In process.)

-A post called Economy as Ecosystem highlights these user groups.
+A post called Economy as Ecosystem highlights some of these.

 Fediverse ecosystem